 |Project Rationale and Linkage to Country/Regional Strategy||

-The program will benefit populations in rural and urban areas by strengthening country systems for achieving better transport infrastructure system and intermodal connectivity of national transport infrastructure using the existing mechanisms established through NTP, NTF, and CPIU.
-Improved accessibility and mobility will stimulate growth of domestic industry, such as agriculture; regional trade, and expansion of socioeconomic opportunities for rural and urban communities.
+The program will benefit populations in rural and urban areas by strengthening country systems for achieving better transport infrastructure system and intermodal connectivity of national transport infrastructure using the existing mechanisms established through NTP, National Transport Fund (NTF), and MID's Central Project Implementation Unit (CPIU).
+Improved accessibility and mobility will stimulate growth of the domestic industry, such as agriculture; regional trade, and expansion of socioeconomic opportunities for rural and urban communities.
 The program will also increase the sustainability of transport infrastructure improvement through a comprehensive sector approach.

-Transport sector development is a national priority in the Solomon Islands National Development Strategy, 2011 2020.
-Transport is a strategic priority in ADB's Solomon Islands Country Partnership Strategy 2012 2016.
-The STIIP is included in ADB's Solomon Islands Country Operations Business Plan 2014 2016.
+Transport sector development is a national priority in the Solomon Islands National Development Strategy, 2011-2020.
+Transport is a strategic priority in ADB''s Solomon Islands Country Partnership Strategy 2012-2016.
+The Sustainable Transport Infrastructure Improvement Program (STIIP) is included in ADB''s Solomon Islands Country Operations Business Plan 2014-2016.

-The results based lending (RBL) modality is proposed, as it (i) supports SIG's medium and long term transport plans; (ii) strengthens country system to deliver the NTP to meet SIG's development goals; and (iii) aligns ADB support with government and other development partner assistance through the National Transport Fund (NTF).
+The results based lending (RBL) modality is proposed, as it (i) supports the Solomon Islands Government's (SIG''s) medium and long term transport plans; (ii) strengthens country system to deliver the NTP to meet SIG's development goals; and (iii) aligns ADB support with government and other development partner assistance through the NTF.
 The STIIP provides sector-wide financing of government's transport sector program upon achievement of a set of pre-agreed Disbursement Linked Indicators (DLIs).

 |Description of Project Outputs||

-1. Transport infrastructure rehabilitated and maintained with access for all users, safety, gender-responsiveness, and climate- and disaster-resilience improved
+Transport infrastructure rehabilitated and maintained with access for all users, with safety, gender-responsiveness, and climate and disaster resilience improved

 |Status of Implementation Progress (Outputs, Activities, and Issues)||